* Job cuts include planned Citizens sale, UK branch sales

 "It has been clear for some time that the government has wanted RBS to retrench to a UK focused retail and commercial bank," he said.

-RBS said last November it would create an internal "bad bank" to fence off its riskiest assets, part of a raft of measures designed to heal its relationship with the British government and speed up its eventual privatisation.
+RBS said last November it would create an internal "bad bank" to fence off its riskiest assets, part of measures to repair its strained relationship with the government and prepare the bank for privatisation.

-Analysts at Citi said on Friday that it could take more than five years to restore RBS to health and said McEwan had yet to provide a credible business plan on the future direction and strategy of the remaining "good bank".
+Analysts at Citi said on Friday RBS had yet to provide a credible business plan on the future direction and strategy of the remaining "good bank".